 Affirmative action counteracts internal bias, by forcing administrators to examine their own implicit prejudice and consider the achievements and qualifications of students they might have otherwise neglected to look at.
 While an uncomfortable truth about the human condition, there’s evidence that the majority of people have biases that lie below conscious awareness.
 These stereotypes are said to have been developed as a way to lessen the cognitive “work” we have to do when meeting new people, and often extend to race.
 For example, studies measuring reaction time have found that people of all races associate black faces with bad concepts more quickly than they do white faces and bad concepts.
 Affirmative action, therefore, provides a way to keep these biases in check.

 Since affirmative action was instituted, the number of minority applications to university has starkly increased.
 Conversely, banning the policy from universities hurts black and Hispanic enrollment by a decrease of over 20%.
 Studies have shown that changing from race-based admissions to socioeconomic status-based admissions yield a sharp decline of black representation in top-tier law schools.
 In addition to balancing racial inequality, affirmative action provides a more diverse – and therefore, intellectually stimulating – classroom, enhancing the university experience for all.
 Keeping college classrooms diverse is a win-win for students of all walks of life, irrelevant of race.

 Compensates for privilege

 Bottom line: Affirmative action gives minorities a better chance of moving up in the world and enhances institutional environments, yet it may come at the expense of other equally deserving people.
-How has affirmative action impacted you?
+How has the policy impacted you?